tyntec/api-collection/conversations/v3/README.md

 The message to be used is of type `interactive` with the respective subtype `product` or `productList`.

-The catalog must be prior connected to the WhatsApp Business Account that shall have access to it.
+You need to link your Facebook Catalog to your WhatsApp Business Account.

 The customer can place an order via the app, in this case the new MoMessage event `MoMessage::Order` is triggered.